 Knee ligament injuries

-For guidance on examination of the knee, see also separate Knee Assessment article.
+For guidance on examination of the knee, see also the separate Knee Pain article.

 Any of the four ligaments of the knee may be injured, in isolation or with another associated injury.
 Ligament injuries can be graded according to the degree of damage: